iscc/iscc-specs/docs/specification.md

 The Meta-ID component starts with a 1-byte header `00000000`.
 The first nibble `0000` indicates that this is a Meta-ID component type.
 The second nibble `0000` indicates that it belongs to an ISCC of version 1.
 All subsequent components are expected to follow the specification of a version 1 ISCC.

 The Meta-ID body is built from a 64-bit `similarity_hash` over 4-character n-grams of the basic metadata of the content to be identified.
 The basic metadata supplied to the META-ID generating function is assumed to be UTF-8 encoded.
-Errors that occur during the decoding of such a bytestring input to a native Unicode must terminate the process and must not be silenced.
-An ISCC generating application must provide a `meta_id` function that accepts minimal and generic metadata and returns a [Base58-ISCC encoded](#base58-iscc-encoding) Meta-ID component and trimmed metadata.
+Errors that occur during the decoding of such a bytestring input to a native Unicode MUST terminate the process and must not be silenced.
+An ISCC generating application MUST provide a `meta_id` function that accepts minimal and generic metadata and returns a [Base58-ISCC encoded](#base58-iscc-encoding) Meta-ID component and trimmed metadata.

 | Name    | Type    | Required | Description                                                  |
 | :------ | :------ | :------- | :----------------------------------------------------------- |